10-year-old girl dies of brain-eating amoeba contracted from Texas river, family says

 “She fought the good fight and built an army of prayer warriors around the world doing it,” the post said.
 “This past week has been a true testament of the kind of girl she was and the tremendous affect she had on people.
 It was incredible to bare witness and I’m humbled to be a tiny part of her beautiful story.
 To see the outpouring of love and togetherness in a time where hate is the norm, has been refreshing.”

+“Lily was an absolute blessing to our elementary school,” the post said.
+“She was an outstanding student, but more importantly, Lily was an incredible person and friend to all.
+She was loving, kind, respectful, and had a beautiful heart.
+This campus and community are beyond blessed for the time we shared with our Lily.”

+The school says they’ll have counselors available to talk with grieving students and staff, adding: “We are, and we will always be Lily Strong.”

-Lily was flown to Cook Children’s Medical Center in Fort Worth when her condition worsened, McClatchy news group reported.
+When Lily’s condition worsened last week, she was flown to Cook Children’s Medical Center in Fort Worth, McClatchy news group reported.
 There she was diagnosed with amoebic meningoencephalitis, an infection caused by Naegleria fowleri, an amoeba often found in “warm freshwater and soil.”

 “It is extremely serious and almost always fatal,” Texas Department of State Health Services spokesman Chris Van Deusen said, in an e-mail to McClatchy news group.
 “Since it’s so rare, we don’t know why a few people get sick while millions who swim in natural bodies of water don’t.”